Jabeensk/SBA308jsFundamentals/README.md

 - Considers late submissions and adjusts scores accordingly
 - Utilizes try/catch for graceful error handling

+## Usage
+Modify the data in `script.js` or use your own dataset for learner analysis.
+The script outputs results in the specified format.

 ## Project Structure
 - `script.js`: Main script file
 - `styles.css`: CSS file for styling